tomjwells/coti-node-monitoring/README.md

 This method provides:

-- A <a href="https://github.com/grafana/grafana" target="_blank">Grafana</a> dashboard visualisation system, accessible at `monitoring.<your-node-url>`
+- A <a href="https://github.com/grafana/grafana" target="_blank">Grafana</a> dashboard visualisation system, accessible at `https://monitoring.<your-node-url>`
 - Automatic SSL certificate management for the new subdomain
 - Server monitoring and health statistics with <a href="https://prometheus.io/docs/introduction/overview/" target="_blank">Prometheus</a>
 - Log tracking and querying with <a href="https://github.com/grafana/loki" target="_blank">Loki</a>

 # Installation Instructions

-This guide assumes that your Coti node is installed using Docker.
-If you are yet to do this, I suggest following my <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti-Docker installation guide</a> before setting up your monitoring.
+This guide assumes that your node has been installed using Docker.
+If you are yet to do this, I suggest checking out my <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti-Docker installation guide</a> before installing any monitoring.
 This guide also assumes you have the following programs installed:

 - Docker
 - docker-compose
 - git

-Before beginning, you should take down your node, as one of the steps requires a restart of Docker.
-If your node is installed with Docker, do this by navigating to your directory where your docker-compose file is located, and run
+Before beginning, you should bring down your node, since one of the steps requires a restart of Docker.
+For nodes installed with Docker, do this by navigating to your directory where your docker-compose file is located, and run

 ```
 docker-compose down